sermon: Love's Greatest Challenges

 So today we are going to be considering love's greatest challenges.
 What is it that keeps us from being more loving?
 What is it that keeps us from having, or making, a better witness for God?
 What is it that keeps us from being used to a greater extent by God?

 There may be quite a number of factors that we might examine.
 We might say, "Well, it's just human nature."
 Now that is a true answer, but I also think that it is quite a broad answer.
 We might also say, "Well, it's a lack of knowledge."
 And, indeed, this is a big factor because God Himself says that His people are destroyed by a lack of knowledge.
-How can one be expected to exemplify God in his life if God Himself has not even revealed Himself to them?
+How can one be expected to exemplify God in his life if God Himself has not even revealed Himself to one ?
 So, it is true.
 But it is also true that there are large numbers of people who have a great deal of academic knowledge of God, but they are not growing Christians.
 Now, saying that the answer here, or the problem, or one of the challenges is closer to the right answer [is true], but I think it is still much too broad.

 What we are looking for are personal factors.
 Even if we have a great deal of knowledge, all of us are still going to face these challenges.
 Now we might say, "Hey, it's Satan, the Devil.
 He's the reason.
 Does not the Bible warn us that he goes about as a roaring lion seeking whom he may devour?"
 Oh, yes.
 That is true.
 But that really dodges the issue, because it deceitfully shifts the blame for our wrong choices to someone else.
 I do not think that it is going to please God that we are irresponsible and deceitful.